YAL-Tools/yal-dl/README.md

 2. Install [CURL](https://curl.se/) if you don't have it yet.\
 	CURL is included with most operating systems these days, see if running `curl --version` in a command prompt/terminal finds the app.
+3. Some image-related features (like resizing or thumbnail generation) use [ImageMagick](https://imagemagick.org/).\
+	You might install it if you intend to use those or just in case.
-3. Download this repository.
+4. Download this repository.
 	That's ❮❯ Code ➜ Download ZIP, or "clone" it if you know Git
-4. If you have downloaded a ZIP, extract it somewhere.
+5. If you have downloaded a ZIP, extract it somewhere.

 ## How to use